-^{ &}quot;Intro" days will prepare you for the final portfolio (worth 70% of final grade).
+"Intro" days will prepare you for the final portfolio (worth 70% of final grade).
 If you are late or absent, please note you are responsible for all information covered in class.
-Failure to follow assignment guidelines will affect your scores.
-Please follow up with me during office hours (not via email) or seek help from a classmate for missed information.
+Failure to follow assignment guidelines will affect your points earned.
+Please follow up with me during office hours or visit the blog for missed information.